I thanks to Food in Jars, I learned how to can five quarts and two pints of homegrown tomatoes for my September One Small Green Change. Double Yay!

 That I got two months ago and have been using regularly to dry the oops-we-planted-too- much-basil.

 A fat duh moment because I pitched sun dried tomatoes to husband during the We Should Buy a Dehydrator talk.
 This wasn't a major negotiation because I had the washer and dryer covered with drying chocolate mint, peppermint, Chinese basil, Genovese basil, lavender, and cilantro at the time.

 Over the weekend, I turned into a dehydrating maniac because I just figured out that the stuff I shove in the freezer because it is close to EMEOCML will be less likely to develop freezer burn and become compost fodder (I am the Queen of Freezer Burn *royal wave*) if I dehydrate it instead of freezing it.

 I dried garden basil and a few tomatoes.

 I have my eye on the bitter melon in the freezer.

 If we have another winter blackout, I won’t have to deal with garden vegetables melting in the freezer either.

-My dehydrator did not come with a recipe book.
+My dehydrator didn't come with a recipe book.
 So far I’m winging it.
 Do you have any food dehydrator recipe book recommendations or recipes that rehydrate food beyond soup?